Design & Technology

 - Researching key events and individual designers in the History of Technology in KS2.

-- The teaching of Design Technology across the school follows the National Curriculum and every year group plans for the three DT areas to be taught across the year.
-A DT Knowledge Organiser is created for each term.
+The teaching of Design Technology across the school follows the National Curriculum and every year group plans for the three DT areas to be taught across the year.
+A DT Knowledge Map is created for each term, along with a pupil project booklet.
 Children design products with a purpose in mind and an intended user of the products.
 Food technology is implemented across the school with children developing an understanding of where food comes from, the importance of a varied and healthy diet and how to prepare this.

 Design and Technology also embeds our school values.
 It is an inspiring, rigorous and practical subject, requiring creativity, resourcefulness, and imagination.
 Pupils design and make products that solve real and relevant problems within a variety of contexts.
 It is very cross - curricular and draws upon subject knowledge and skills within Mathematics, Science, History, Computing and Art.
 Children learn to take risks, be reflective, innovative, enterprising and resilient.
 Through the evaluation of past and present technology they can reflect upon the impact of Design Technology on everyday life and the wider world.